ShawnMcCool/tdd-kata/README.md

 This repository is a PHP-based starter-kit for Uncle Bob's "Bowling Game Kata".

-This can be used with any tool stack.
-But, PHPStorm configurations have been included that allow you to get your test environment up and running quickly.

-I have bound **Main Menu > Run > Run** to `ctrl + T` in my setup so that tests are easier to run. `Shift + F10` is the default.
-You should be able to open this repo as a PHPStorm project and run your tests immediately with success.

 > `composer install` will install PHPUnit and handle autoloading the Bowling namespace.

+Tests can be run with `vendor/bin/phpunit` from the root folder of the project.
+I recommend setting up PHPStorm and running tests in the IDE for the shortest possible feedback loop.

 ## Why Kata?